Return to Registered Nurse Practice Certificate

 - Internationally educated nurses (IEN) who have previously been registered by a Canadian provincial regulatory authority or International regulatory authority and are required by the CRNBC to complete courses or a program of study in order to gain reinstatement of licensure or initial registration in BC.

-If you are not sure you qualify for this program, please email OLAdmissions@tru.ca for an information package.
+If you are not sure that you qualify for this program, please request an RRNP Information package from OLAdmissions@tru.ca.

 The courses (theoretical, laboratory and practice) are intended to reacquaint participants with the substantive knowledge, values and skills to support nursing practice decisions and actions within the context of an evolving Canadian health care system.
 In addition, the courses aim to inspire and support professional growth, which is integral to the maintenance of continuing competency.